cda-tum/mqt-qecc/docs/CatStates.md

 At $p=0.05$ we only accept about $12\%$ of all states.
 We also see that while errors of weight three or higher are less likely as lower-weight errors, the distribution shows that higher-weight errors all occur more or less similarly often.

-When we permute the transversal CNOT slightly according to $\pi_2$, we suppress the errors slightly.
+When we permute the transversal CNOT slightly according to $\pi_2$, we also suppress the errors to some extent.

 ```{code-cell} ipython3
 :tags: [hide-input]